top of page

 Wait, consignment?
 I thought we were focusing on upcycled goods.

 Not at first.
-But one of my original consignors, cL Creations, also happened to be an upcycle designer.
-She asked if I’d carry her fashion pieces, I thought let's give it a shot.
+One of my original consignors, cL Creations, also happened to be an upcycle designer.
+She asked if I’d carry her fashion pieces, and I thought, "Let's give it a shot."
 The word “upcycle” was new to me, even though the practice has existed for generations.

-Consignment was steady… but the upcycled pieces?
+Consignment was steady, but the upcycled pieces?
 They sold out almost instantly.
 Every time.
-As months passed and Welded Hanger grew, regulars started visiting just to chat, and the shop quickly became a place for stories.
+As months passed and Welded Hanger grew, regulars started visiting just to chat.
+The shop quickly became a place for stories.
 Many of those stories now live on the weldedhanger.com home page through abbreviated quotes.

 The Signs Were There